Quench dynamics of mass-imbalanced three-body fermionic systems in a spherical trap: Quench Dynamics

 \end{widetext} For $l=0$ Eq. (\ref{eq:AngForm}) reduces to \cite{werner2008trapped, fedorov2001regularization}

-Note that combining Eqs. (\ref{eq:HyperangularInt}) and (\ref{eq:AngWavefunc}) for $\kappa=1$ does not give the same result as in Refs. \cite{colussi2019two, werner2008trapped} and only agrees when $s'=4$ and $s$ is one of the solutions to Eq. (\ref{eq:Transcendental}) for $\kappa=1$.
+Note that combining Eqs. (\ref{eq:HyperangularInt}) and (\ref{eq:AngWavefunc}) for $\kappa=1$ (the equal mass case) does not give the same result as in Refs. \cite{colussi2019two, werner2008trapped} and only agrees when $s=s'$ is one of the solutions to Eq. (\ref{eq:Transcendental}) for $\kappa=1$.
 This is because the latter references appropriately substitute Eq. (\ref{eq:Transcendental}) for $\kappa=1$ into the result for the hyperangular integral to simplify the expression.

 However, for a general value of $\kappa$ we have to be more careful.
 For a specific $\kappa$ the $s$ eigenvalues produced by Eq. (\ref{eq:Transcendental}) are orthogonal to one another when Eq. (\ref{eq:HyperangularInt}) is evaluated only for that specific value of $\kappa$, i.e. the $s$-eigenspectrum for $\kappa=x$ produces an orthogonal set of states only when Eq. (\ref{eq:HyperangularInt}) is evaluated using $\kappa=x$.
 However, the non-interacting values of $s$ ($s=4,6,8,\dots$) are orthogonal to one another whatever the value of $\kappa$.